 Audible’s commitment to Newark has become a key element of the company’s culture since the move in 2007 from suburban Wayne, NJ.
 “I consider the Newark move one of the best decisions we’ve made as a company,” Don has said.

 One of Audible’s principles, “Activate Caring,” captures the urban focus:

 We work to improve the lives of those without privilege in the cities and countries in which we operate, because Audible seeks to exemplify what a company can mean beyond what it does.
 We believe in giving people a chance, and we work to make this so, particularly in the urban core.
 Our focus on education innovation and urban economic and social renaissance is about advancing equality, and this mission should inform and inspire our days.

 Audible is now the fastest-growing private employer in the city, with more than 1,500 employees in its burgeoning campus in Newark’s north end, in addition to hundreds more around the world.
-Audible is also rehabbing a historic church that closed in 1995 and turning it into a state-of-the-art innovation center that will preserve the organ pipes and iconic stained-glass windows, and feature a bowling alley, wood-burning pizza oven and other amenities.
+Audible also restored a historic church built in 1933 and turned it into a state-of-the-art innovation center that preserves the organ pipes and iconic stained-glass windows, and feature a bowling alley, wood-burning pizza oven and other amenities.